-1. A central purpose of his 2nd journey was to establish the young churches, Acts 15:36-16:5.
-2. He sent Timothy to Thessalonica with the first letter to establish the Thessalonians.
-3. He summarizes the Romans letter as having of these early letters:
+- 1. A central purpose of his 2nd journey was to establish the young churches, Acts 15:36-16:5. - 2.
+He sent Timothy to Thessalonica with the first letter to establish the Thessalonians. - 3.
+He summarizes the Romans letter as having established them in the gospel.